shwethaa-rajesh/GitActivity/git-notes.md

 1. What is a VCS and why is it needed?

 > VCS is version control system.
 VCS is used to make sure that the files in our local repository are upto date with that of the remote repository.
-In a team, it makes sure that there is no conflict between the code
+In a team, it makes sure that there is no conflict between the code.
+It helps keep track of all changes made and revert to the previous versions

 2. Whats is the difference between a forked repo and a cloned repo?